yradchen/DomTraverser/Readme.md

 ### Installation

-Get started with POM by downloading this repo and adding ./lib/DomTraverser.js as a script in your program.
+Get started with Dom Traverser by downloading this repo and adding ./lib/DomTraverser.js as a script in your program.

 `<script type="text/javascript" src=".lib/DomTraverser.js" charset="utf-8"></script>`